 Year 1 to Year 2 Year 1 and Year 2 tutor and Head of PSHE - all appropriately trained.

-Year 3 to Year 5 Year 3 to Year 5 tutors, Head of Section and Head of PSHE - all appropriately trained.
+Year 3 to Year 5 Year 5 tutors, Head of Section and Head of PSHE - all appropriately trained.

 Year 6 to Year 8 Head of Upper Prep, Deputy Head of Upper Prep, PSHE teachers and Head of PSHE - all appropriately trained.

-Year 9 to Year 11 Deputy Head Pastoral, Head of Senior School, Deputy Head of Senior School,
+Year 9 to Year 11 Deputy Head Pastoral, Head of Senior School, Deputy Head of Senior School, PSHE teachers and Head of PSHE - all appropriately trained.